tomlarse/PsCms/README.md

 ## Caveats

-Currently this module only contains the GET commands from the API.
-POST, PUT and DELETE are on their way.
+Currently this module contains the GET commands from the API, and only some of the POST, PUT and DELETE commands.
+The rest are being added continually.
 There is also no error handling in it at the moment.
 Feel free to give feedback through issues